Active Schools

 Active school COMMITTee

-We set up our own ASF committee at the beginning of the ASF process.
+We set up our new 2024 – 2025 ASF committee at the beginning of the ASF process.
 Children who were interested in joining the committee wrote letters of application explaining why they would like to be on the committee, an idea that they would like to introduce and what changes they would like to see at the end of the process.
 The committee members keep all classes up to date on ASF news and events, they help to plan events, brainstorm ideas and keep the ASF notice board up to date.

 ASF Committee Jobs